gkobilansky/headline-tester/PLAN.md

 - Refactoring the chat experience beyond widget-specific tweaks.

 ## Implementation Approach
 Introduce a new App Router group for the widget, ensure middleware allowlists it, and deliver a static/dynamic embed script.
-Reuse the chat component in “widget mode,” defer deep token management, and add a `postMessage` hook for future phases.
+Reuse the chat component in “widget mode,” prove the parent<->iframe control channel by syncing headline state on the demo page, then defer deep token management and test authoring until after the DOM editing flow is solid.

 ## Phase 1: Widget Shell & Routing *(Completed)*